jvhuebner/cse15l-lab-reports/Week1LabReport.md

 ### Account Look Up/ Resetting Password
 * Find the course specefic account by visiting [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) The account for CSE 15L Winter 23 should begin with cs15lwi23 followed by 3 letters specific to your account.
-* Reset password by clicking on the additional account and following link to change password
+* Reset password by clicking on the additional account that begins with `cse15lwi23` and following link (see screenshot below) to change password
 ![Image](ChangePassword.png)
 * After confirming your new password hit enter instead of check password
 * Wait 15-60 minutes before attempting to log in